 Trees that pose an immediate hazard or are significantly impacted by storms are addressed promptly to ensure public safety and tree health year-round.

-If you believe a tree in Glen Eira needs pruning, please contact us.
+If you believe a tree in Glen Eira needs pruning, contact us.

 Not all requests for pruning will result in tree works being scheduled.
 Our qualified officers carefully consider all requests to undertake works on a Council tree asset and assess if they are required in line with the Glen Eira Urban Forest Strategy, Electrical Line Clearance Management Plan (ELCMP) and our Road Management Plan (RMP).